navig-me/telert/docs/USE_CASES.md

 # Use Cases and Tips

 Telert can be used in a variety of scenarios across different domains.
-Here are some common use cases and helpful tips.
+Here are some common use cases and helpful tips for both notification and monitoring features.

 ## Server Administration